-Complete either of these online.
+You can complete either of these online.
 After logging into your PAWS Student Center, scroll down to the Personal Information section and select Student Information Release.
 You then have two options.
-Select Student Consent Release to identify people with which staff may discuss your information.
+Select Student Consent Release to identify people you give permission for staff to discuss your information.
 Select Designate Access to create an account for someone else.

-Even with a FERPA release, some information cannot be shared.
+Even with a FERPA release, we cannot share some information.
 For example, we are not able to release tax information via phone.
 The Department of Education masks income information when the IRS Data Retrieval Tool is used.
 If you or another individual needs this information, you will need to obtain copies of your respective IRS tax return or IRS tax return transcript.

-We are also often not able to provide financial aid or FAFSA information to third parties, even with a signed release.
+In some cases, we are not able to provide financial aid or FAFSA information to third parties, even with a FERPA release.
 In those situations, we will complete the information and return it to the student either in person or via mail to the student's permanent address as reported in PAWS.